MickEnev/MickEnev/README.md

 -->
 ## About Me
 I am an MCS student at the University of Illinois Urbana-Champaign.
 Through my minor in computer science during my undergrad here at UIUC and my master's program experience, I have worked on many Python, Java, and JavaScript apps some of which are showcased here.
-I enjoy doing Full Stack development and my languages of choice are Python, C++, and JavaScript.
+I enjoy Full Stack development and my languages of choice are Python, C++, and JavaScript.
 I am also keen for database development and I enjoy using SQL but am also well versed in MongoDB and Neo4j.
 I am eager to learn and I strive every day to be a better version of myself.
 My goal is to become the best programmer that I can be.
 > "Every man has two lives, and the second starts when he realizes he has just one." - Confucius

 ## Skills